ramosleandre/grape/docs/product-requirements-document.md

 **Acceptance Criteria:**
 1. The UI shell contains a clearly labeled "Import RDF" button.
-2. Clicking the button opens a system file selector.
+2. Clicking the button opens a system file selector that accepts .ttl, .rdf, .nt, and .jsonld files.
+3. The user is prompted to optionally provide a name for the graph (with a default based on the filename).
-3. Selecting a valid RDF file and confirming triggers a call to the `/import/rdf` API endpoint.
+4. Selecting a valid RDF file and confirming triggers a call to the `POST /api/graphs/import` API endpoint with the file and optional name.
-4. The UI displays a loading indicator while the file is being uploaded and processed.
+5. The UI displays a loading indicator while the file is being uploaded and processed.
-5. The UI displays a clear success message upon a successful API response.
+6. Upon successful API response, the UI displays a success message with the graph name and navigates to the graph workspace view.
-6. The UI displays a helpful error message if the API returns an error.
+7. If the API returns an error, the UI displays a helpful error message with details about what went wrong.

 ### **Epic 2: Interactive Graph Visualization & Manual Editing**